sanger-pathogens/assorted-sub-workflows/combined_input/README.md

 `validate_parameters` returns a list of active workflows based on the runtime parameters

-This list is then used to trigger the correct workflows for the data requested by the pipeline either IRODS merging of CLI + Manifest or parsing the read manifest.
+This list is then used to trigger the correct workflows for the data specified a input to the pipeline: either IRODS (merging of CLI + Manifest input) or parsing the read manifest.

 The subworkflows can be accessed directly through direct calling for example in the IRODS example calling either